castagnoNicole/404-blog-not-found/_posts/2025-05-30-github-pages.md

 ### Step 2: Create a Repository for Your Blog
 - Log in to GitHub.
 - Click the `+` icon in the upper right and select `New repository`.
-- Name your repository exactly as `yourusername.github.io` (replace yourusername with your GitHub username).
+- Name your repository with the title of your blog.
 - Set the repository to Public

 ### Step 3: Enable GitHub Pages